Tumucin/DeepRL-Pose-Control/README.md

 ## USAGE

 To use this package, follow these steps to update the necessary directory paths in the code and configuration files:
-- Modify line 27 and line 29 in the **"panda_reach.py"** file, located within the **"DeepRL-Pose-Control/panda_gym/envs/panda_tasks"** directory, to match the folder locations specific to your setup.
+- Modify line 22 and line 24 in the **"panda_reach.py"** file, located within the **"DeepRL-Pose-Control/panda_gym/envs/panda_tasks"** directory, to match the folder locations specific to your setup.
 - Navigate to the **"DeepRL-Pose-Control/panda_gym/envs/configFiles"** directory.
-Within this directory,  update the paths specified in the first six lines of each file to reflect the correct directory locations for your configuration.
+Within this directory,  update the paths specified in the first six lines of each config file (ex:Agen5_Panda.yaml) to reflect the correct directory locations for your configuration.

 ## AGENTS
 - **"Agent1:"** Direct RL training without the pseudo-inverse component and curriculum scheduling.
 This agent is referred to as the Learning Baseline.